Grantor Retained Annuity Trust (GRAT) Calculator

 How much can you inherit from your parents without paying taxes?
 The federal estate tax exemption for 2023 allows individuals to inherit up to $12.06 million from their parents (or other decedents) without paying federal estate tax.
 State inheritance taxes may apply.

-See also Remainder Calculator
+See also Simple Loan Daily Interest Calculator

 How do wealthy families pass down their wealth?
 Wealthy families often use a combination of estate planning tools, including trusts, gifting strategies, family limited partnerships, and charitable giving, to pass down their wealth while minimizing taxes.